 Line 24, Child and Dependent Care Credit-Full-year nonresidents are not entitled to this credit.
 Part-year residents may be entitled to a credit for child and dependent care expenses paid while a resident of Kentucky.
-Complete Form 2441-K to claim this credit.
-See form and instructions.
+To determine this credit, complete the following worksheet.